South Australian Women's Suffrage Petition

-The South Australian Women's Suffrage Petition of 1894 was a document signed by around 11,600 people in support of extending the right to vote to women in South Australia.
-Presented to the House of Assembly on 23 August 1894 by Member of Parliament George Stanley Hawker, the petition contained signatures from across the state and measured about 120 metres in length.
+The South Australian Women's Suffrage Petition of 1894 was a document signed by around 11,600 people in support of extending the right to vote to women in the colony of South Australia.
+Presented to the House of Assembly on 23 August 1894 by Member of Parliament George Stanley Hawker, the petition contained signatures from across the state and measured about 120 m in length.
 It contributed to the passage of the Constitutional Amendment (Adult Suffrage) Act 1894, which, after intense deliberation, was amended by former Premier Ebenezer Ward to also allow women to stand for parliament.
 Although Ward intended to derail the Bill, the amendment was carried, granting South Australian women both the right to vote and to stand for parliament, making the colony the first jurisdiction in the world to legislate both rights on equal terms.

 Background

 There were many unsuccessful attempts in South Australia to legislate voting rights for women between 1886 and 1894.

 The campaign for women's voting rights in South Australia was led by the Women's Suffrage League, established in 1888 following efforts by the earlier Ladies' Social Purity Society.
 Other influential groups included the Woman's Christian Temperance Union (WCTU) and the Working Women's Trade Union.

 Portrait of Mary Lee, a South Australian suffragist.

 Portrait of Elizabeth Webb Nicholls, a South Australian suffragist.

 Led by Mary Lee and Elizabeth Webb Nicholls, these organisations campaigned tirelessly across the colony: holding meetings, distributing leaflets and newspapers, organising public debates and rallies, encouraging letter-writing, lobbying male politicians, and engaging directly with local communities during meetings and events.
 From April to August 1894 a state-wide petition was created, with Mary Lee travelling to regional towns as well as urban centres, talking at meetings and securing signatures from a wide geographic area, reflecting substantial grassroots support.

-The South Australian campaign shared similarities with other suffrage movements in Australia, notably the Victorian Women's Suffrage Petition of 1891, often referred to as the Monster Petition due to its size of nearly 260 metres and more than 30,000 signatures.
+The South Australian campaign shared similarities with other suffrage movements in Australia, notably the Victorian Women's Suffrage Petition of 1891, often referred to as the Monster Petition due to its size of nearly 260 m and more than 30,000 signatures.
 Like the South Australian petition, it was organised by women's advocacy groups, principally the Victorian Women's Suffrage Society and the WCTU, and relied on extensive grassroots canvassing across metropolitan and rural districts.
 While the Victorian petition did not achieve immediate legislative change, it demonstrated the political influence of mass petitions and informed the South Australian movement's approach in 1894.

-The Petition
+The petition

 On 23 August 1894, George Stanley Hawker, Member for North Adelaide, presented to the House of Assembly a petition in favour of women's suffrage.
-It contained approximately 11,600 signatures, collected from both metropolitan and country areas of South Australia, making it the largest petition ever presented to the Parliament of South Australia - about 120 metres in length when pages were joined end to end.
+It contained approximately 11,600 signatures, collected from both metropolitan and country areas of South Australia, making it the largest petition ever presented to the Parliament of South Australia - about 120 m in length when pages were joined end to end.